troydaniels/troydaniels.github.io/_posts/2017-01-21-building-a-compiler-p8.markdown

 [here]: https://github.com/troydaniels/DIKU-Compiler-Course/blob/master/src/Bytecode.php

+The following shows in action on our initial sample program:

 ![Targetting the JVM](https://raw.githubusercontent.com/troydaniels/troydaniels.github.io/master/_img/targeting-the-jvm.png)

 This last step was by far the most frustrating, but also the most rewarding.
 I'm really glad it's finished, and working.